udnie/dots/StartHere.md

 ## Files and Directories
 There are four directories to be aware of, **sprites**, **backgrounds**, **plays** and **paths**. **Sprites** and **backgrounds** are the directories where your stuff needs to go if you want to add your own material to **dots**.
 You can add any **videos** you plan to use to the **backgrounds** directory as they're treated as just another background.

-When adding a video to an animation it needs to be added last so it's positioned as the first background screen item otherwise it will run unseen.
-I've changed the text of the **'Run'** key to to display **'Video'** when there's one opened as an visual heads up -  you can also type in **'V'** for the videoWidget.
-These are the only indicators to know if there's a video loaded.
-You're also stopped from trying to open a play file if there's already an open video present.

 What I call a **sprite** needs to be **'transparent.png'** file and should be around **600 pixels square**.
 For **backgrounds** I'd recommend using a .jpg file and keeping it under or around **500MB** in size and formatting it to **640** pixels on the short side if you plan on scrolling it.
 I'd considered these to be the minimum required sizes.
 You'll need to do some experimenting to find out what works best for your setup, especially if scrolling backgrounds.